Demonbane18/HelmLock/next-helmlock/README.md

-finish order history screen for user create renting logic create duration logic with automatic opening and closing conditions 50 percent

-place order screen with alert message for penalty
+finish order history screen for user create renting logic create duration logic with automatic opening and closing conditions 50 percent remove cookie orderPending when you ended the locker duration place order screen with alert message for penalty

 ## Admin Side